SkygearIO/features/features/202-session-management/api.md

 ## SDK Extra Information Collection
 Extra information collection is disabled by default.
-If enabled, the collected information would be sent in header `X-Skygear-Extra-Info` as JSON encoded object.
+If enabled, the collected information would be sent in header `X-Skygear-Extra-Info` as base64 encoded JSON encoded object.

 Client SDKs should persist the extra information configuration locally.

 Example header:
 ```
-X-Skygear-Extra-Info: { "device_name": "My Phone" }
+X-Skygear-Extra-Info: eyAiZGV2aWNlX25hbWUiOiAiTXkgUGhvbmUiIH0K
 ```

 ## Web-hook Events